(Updated July 2019)

 March 31 (or April 1) is the last date a student can have an oral defense in order to be considered for May graduation.
 Students must submit their dissertation revisions and edits to their Dissertation Chair by the given deadline.
-The final dissertation, successfully incorporating the revisions of the committee members and Chair, and the signed ballots must be submitted to the Graduate Student Services Office by given deadline.
-Only the Associate Dean of Graduate Student Service can aprove a later deadline than the university deadline (updated: 1/1/2016).
+The final dissertation, successfully incorporating the revisions of the committee members and Chair, and the signed ballots must be submitted to the Graduate Student Services Office by the given deadline.
+Only the Associate Dean of Graduate Student Service can approve a later deadline than the university deadline (updated: 1/1/2016).

 After the Dissertation Proposal has been approved by the committee, students are required to complete an Application for Approval of Research Projects Involving Human Subjects and submit it to the Institutional Review Board (IRB).
 Before submitting this form, students should become familiar with APA (American Psychological Association) and AERA (American Educational Research Association) ethical standards and principles.

 Doctoral students must have a certificate indicating that they have completed the required training course before submitting a proposal to the IRB (Please see the IRB website for a list of courses online and at BC).
 This certificate should be secured prior to the Dissertation Proposal hearing, ensuring that the student is familiar with the Human Subjects Review process prior to the hearing.

 The Human Subjects Review application must be approved by the Dissertation Chair and the student’s Department Chair before it is submitted.
 Students should also visit the IRB website for further details on this process.
 It is the policy of the Boston College IRB that no data may be collected for the dissertation research prior to the approval of the Human Subjects Review application.

 Students should be advised that if their proposed studied is “high risk” it must be reviewed by the full Human Subjects Review committee and that this committee is not required to meet regularly during July and August.